rahularutla879/Applied-AI-ML-Portfolio/03-Predicting-Drug-Side-Effects/README.md

 This project showed how chemical language models can be used to represent molecular structure and how those embeddings can be combined with traditional drug features for healthcare prediction tasks.

 ## Files
-- `Predicting Drug Side Effects using Integrated Molecular Embeddings and Physicochemical Features.pdf` — Full project report
+- `Predicting Drug Side Effects using.pdf` — Full project report